 to your Emacs startup file (e.g., “~/.emacs”).
-Also add to the startup file, to cause NotDeft to be loaded when you execute
+Also add to the startup file, to make NotDeft available for loading.

 While the above commands acquire, build, and set up NotDeft's Emacs Lisp code, they do not yet build or configure the C++-based Xapian backend; see Building the Xapian Backend and Configuring the Xapian Backend.

 3.2 Installation as a Package with straight.el